KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/01_dids/08_did_export.md

 import DidExport from '!!raw-loader!@site/code_examples/sdk_examples/src/core_features/did/11_did_export.ts';

-The DID Document exporter provides the functionality needed to convert an instance of a generic `DidDocument` into a document that is compliant with the [W3C specification](https://www.w3.org/TR/did-core/).
+The DID Document exporter provides the functionality needed to convert an instance of an SDK `DidDocument` object into a document that is compliant with the [W3C specification](https://www.w3.org/TR/did-core/).
 This component is required for the KILT plugin for the [DIF Universal Resolver](https://dev.uniresolver.io/).

 ## How to use the exporter